 What are the characteristics of a sexually assaulted child?

-What is the legal definitions of sexual abuse?
+What are the legal definitions of sexual assault?

 Do I have PTSD from childhood?

 What does abuse do to the brain?

 What are the six long-term effects of abuse?

 At what age is sexual assault most common?

 Who are the most common sex abusers?